bonomani/devmon/docs/TEMPLATES.md

 Devmon's templates enable you to:

-- Define specific SNMP OIDs to be polled
+- Define specific SNMP OIDs
-- Transform data (collected by SNMP or already transformed data)
+- Transform data (collected by SNMP or already transformed)
 - Define thresholds and alarm message
-- Define how Devmon 'tests' will be display in Xymon (output message))
+- Define how Devmon `tests` will be display in Xymon (output message)

 ## Rolling your own
 Crafting your own Devmon template is a breeze.
 You don't need to write a